 - Mental Health and Brain Health

 - Production and Consumption

 Wax gourd is scientifically called Benincasa hispida (1).
-It belongs to the Cucurbitaceae family, the same family of cucumber, melon, squash, gourd, and zucchini (4).
+It belongs to the Cucurbitaceae family, the same family as cucumber, melon, squash, gourd, and zucchini (4).

-The cucurbit family is genetically very diverse and grows in regions prone to drought (5).
-Cucurbits belong to a family of plants that are known for their numerous health benefits.
+The cucurbit family is genetically diverse and grows in drought-prone regions (5).
+Cucurbits belong to a family of plants known for their numerous health benefits.
 The gourd family is rich in vitamins, minerals, antioxidants, and phytonutrients (6).

-Winter melon has many other English names such as a white gourd, ash gourd, wax gourd, white pumpkin, tallow gourd, gourd melon, and Chinese watermelon (2).
+Winter melon has many other English names, such as white gourd, ash gourd, wax gourd, white pumpkin, tallow gourd, gourd melon, and Chinese watermelon (2).
 Other names include kundur fruit, chalkumra, Chinese preserving melon, and ash pumpkin (7).

 The label “winter” comes from the fact that it can be stored in summer and eaten in winter.

 The wax gourd has a mild and sweet taste that is almost bland.
 This makes it a great medium to absorb whatever flavor it is put in.
 It is used as a vegetable in Asian countries.
 However, unlike its relatives, like cucumber, it cannot be eaten raw.
 It has to be cooked.

 The immature fruits have little hairs, while the mature ones lose their fuzz and develop a waxy layer, hence its name - wax gourd (7).
 The winter melon may resemble a combination of cucumber, pumpkin, and zucchini.
 This is because it is a relative of these plants.
 The gourd has an oblong shape.
 It has white flesh and a cavity in the center with a mushy substance and seeds.